 A post you feel didn’t get the attention it deserved

 I don’t really have an answer for this category, as I’m very pleased with any attention.
 However, if we rephrase just slightly, I’d say that the post on the plight of the stateless Bedoun people is a post I’d like to see spread further.
 And the timing fits, too.
 Just today, American Girl, who cares deeply about the Bedoun, posted a thought-provoking comment, asking for tips on how to set up a charity or find educational funds to help Bedoun children go to school.
 If you click on one of my 7 links, please make it this one!
-And if you have any experience with charitable work at all and think you can contribute with a good idea or thoughts on where to start, please get in touch with her.
+And if you have any relevant experience and think you can contribute with a good idea or thoughts on where to start, please get in touch with her.
 Her e-mail address is in the comment.

 The post that you are most proud of